 Want to see some controversial modern art?
 Check out the Fourth Plinth.
 There are four plinths near the base of Nelson's Column in Trafalgar Square.
 The first three have statues of George IV and two generals.
 The fourth was supposed to be home to a statue of a horse, but the money ran out in the 1840s and the plinth was left empty for more than 150 years.

 Since 1999, the Fourth Plinth has become a display space for specially commissioned art, including Antony Gormley's One & Other where members of the public stood on the plinth for one hour each.
 Currently on display on the Fourth Plinth is Hahn/Cock, a giant blue bird sculpture by artist Katharina Fritsch.

 If you are a sculpture fan, you'll love exploring public art in Canary Wharf.
 The shops and offices are surrounded by spaces full of statues and greenery.
 It's a modern area that manages to combine commerce with cultural charm.
 Look out for exciting temporary exhibitions and events.

 Spitalfields is another area of London with a passion for public art.
 The art in Spitalfields reflects the history of the area.
 Kenny Hunter's I Goat stands 3.5 metres high, gazing over Bishop's Square.
-This unique sculpture represents the independence and non-conformity of local people, while Lines of Communication by Craft + Pegg reflects London's civil war fortifications.
+This unique sculpture represents the independence and non-conformity of the local people, while Lines of Communication by Craft + Pegg records London's civil war fortifications.

-There are more than 60 artworks across the borough of Lewisham, from the traditional to witty murals by Artmongers to popular pieces such as the Catford Cat.
+And there are more than 60 artworks across the borough of Lewisham, from the traditional to witty murals by Artmongers to popular pieces such as the Catford Cat.
 Public art commissions come and go; see the Lewisham Council website for the latest public artworks, including details of the artists, year of installation and commissioning bodies, as well as a downloadable public art map.